mrhappyasthma/Rule1-StockScreener/README.md

 ## Stocklists

-Any stock lists that you want to query should be placed in the `csv/` subdirectory.
+Any stock lists that you want to query should be CSV (comma-separated-value) files and should be placed in the `csv/` subdirectory.

 For instance, this repository maintains a S&P 500 list in `csv/s&p.csv`.